ZaidZenerIQ/basic_numero_interpreter/README.md

 # basic_numero_interpreter
-this is not relly an "interpreter" , but it just work in similar way (even if it is dump and full of garbeg code).
+this is not relly an "interpreter" , but it just work in similar way (even if it is dump and full of garbeg code).<ln>
 Currently, the interpreter can interprets variables and simple mathematics equations. the goals :
 1- read only .zx files,